jacksongodsey/jacksongodsey.github.io/weeks/midterm2.md

     - [Question 8:](#question-8)

 ## Links to important documents
-Here is a link to the powerpoint in pdf format should you want it. [midterm2 pdf](../assets/midterm2.pdf)
+Here is a link to the powerpoint that contains the questions I was solving for in pdf format should you want it. [midterm2 pdf](../assets/midterm2.pdf)

 Here is the link to the python file that contains the code I wrote to solve these questions.
 It will also be written in source blocks below.
 [midterm2.py](../code/midterm2.py)